afallenhope/Compiling-Alchemy-Next-Windows/README.md

 # Compiling Alchemy Next on Windows

-This is an older guide and was initially created as there were many guides on how to compile Firestorm Viewer but not Alchemy These instructions are more-less historical and should follow the [official website](https://alchemyviewer.org/docs/build/Windows)'s build guide.
+This is an older guide and was initially created as there were many guides on how to compile Firestorm Viewer but not Alchemy

+These instructions are more-less historical, and you should follow the [official website](https://alchemyviewer.org/docs/build/Windows)'s build guide.

 ## Table of Contents
 - [Preface](Preface.md)